-- 1. Upon receipt of the complaint, CPME staff will create a unique case file in which all records related to the complaint will be maintained. - 2.
-Within 21 calendar days of receipt of the written complaint, the Council will complete its initial evaluation of the complaint and respond to the complainant.
-During this initial evaluation, the complaint will be reviewed by a CPME staff member, who may consult with the CPME chair and/or the chair of the appropriate CPME committee.
-The complaint also may be reviewed by legal counsel at the discretion of the CPME chair and CPME director. - If upon review, (a) the complaint is relevant and related to substantive issues pertaining to CPME standards, requirements, criteria, or procedures; (b) the complainant has exhausted the internal procedures available within the institution, organization, or sponsor; and (c) the Council does not require additional information from the complainant, the Council will acknowledge receipt of the complaint and continue its review process. - If upon review, (a) the complaint is relevant and related to substantive issues pertaining to CPME standards, requirements, criteria, or procedures and (b) the complainant has exhausted the internal procedures available within the institution, organization, or sponsor, but the Council requires additional information from the complainant, the Council will contact the complainant to request this information.
-Upon receipt of the requested follow-up information, the Council will continue its review process.
+- 1. Upon receipt of the complaint, Council staff will create a unique case file in which all records related to the complaint will be maintained. - 2.
+Within 30 calendar days of receipt of the written complaint, the Council will complete its initial evaluation of the complaint and respond to the complainant.
+During this initial evaluation, the complaint will be reviewed by a Council staff member, who may consult with the CPME chair and/or the chair of the appropriate Council committee.
+The complaint also may be reviewed by legal counsel at the discretion of the CPME chair and CPME director. - If upon review, (a) the complaint is relevant and related to substantive issues pertaining to CPME standards, requirements, criteria, or procedures; (b) the complainant has exhausted the internal procedures available within the institution; and (c) Council staff does not require additional information from the complainant, Council staff will acknowledge receipt of the complaint and continue its review process. - If upon review, (a) the complaint is relevant and related to substantive issues pertaining to CPME standards, requirements, criteria, or procedures and (b) the complainant has exhausted the internal procedures available within the institution, , but additional information is required from the complainant, Council staff will contact the complainant to request this information.
+Upon receipt of the requested information, staff will continue the review process.